acumos/system-integration/z2a/plugins-setup/README-plugins-setup.md

 If you have downloaded the Acumos `system-integration` repository from `gerrit.acumos.org` then the following command would set the `ACUMOS_GLOBAL_VALUE` environment variable:

-> Assumption:
->
-> The Acumos `system-integration` repository has been cloned into: `$HOME/src`

-To setup the environment, execute the following commands:

 ```sh
 export ACUMOS_GLOBAL_VALUE=$HOME/src/system-integration/helm-charts/global_value.yaml
 ```